deco3500-2019/Power-Puff-Girls/README.md

 Password: puff
 Try to not delete everything from a database, as we are using a JSON-based database this might delete full tables and create issues.

-## Link to Working Prototype, Promotional Material, and Documentation